chrisdoherty4/sh-sensors/README.md

 The general steps are as follows:

 1. Share your connection with the RPi.
-This is usually achieved in the WiFi settings (IPv4 settings) and changing a drop down to "Share to other computers".
+This is usually achieved in the WiFi settings (IPv4 settings) and changing a drop down to "Share to other computers" (see linked guide above).
 1. Run `ifconfig` to determine your own IP address on the ethernet port.
-Often 10.x.x.x
+Often 10.x.x.x after sharing your ethernet interface connection in step 1.
-1. Connect the ethernet cable between the Pi and Laptop and run `nmap -n -sP <first 3 octets>.255/24` (E.g. `nmap -n -sP 10.42.0.255/24`).
+1. Connect the ethernet cable between the Pi and Laptop and run `nmap -n -sP <first 3 octets>.255/24` (E.g. `nmap -n -sP 10.42.0.255/24` assuming 10.42.0.255 was the IP you found in the `ifconfig` command).
 This will discover everything on the 10.42.0 network (read up on networkig if you don't understand).
-1. `nmap` may display 2 IP addresses, you want the one that's not a broadcast address, or default gateway address (usually ends in .1)
+1. `nmap` may display 2 IP addresses, you want the one that's not a broadcast address (ends in .255), or default gateway address (usually ends in .1).
-1. SSH into the Pi using `ssh username@ip_address`, enter the password when prompted and **you're in**.
+1. Using the IP address found in the previou step, SSH into the Pi using `ssh username@ip_address`, enter the password when prompted and **you're in**.

 ### Running the source
 If you're connecting straight into the Pi over SSH you need to share your connection with it, and discover it's IP address (see above).
 Assuming all dependencies are installed and you need to navigate to the source directory and run the main file.

-Note, the Display.py is currently not functioning so if the Display class is instantiated anywhere it will cause an error; this is currently done in HubRoom.py.
-Just make sure the lines relating to the Display class are commented out before running.

 To run do the following: